A-New-BellHope/bellhopcuda/README.md

-For eigenrays runs, when a ray influences a receiver, a data structure similar to an arrival is written to memory, but the full ray is not saved to memory (or worse, to disk).
+For eigenrays runs, when a ray influences a receiver, a data structure similar to an arrival is written to memory, but the full ray is not saved to memory (or worse for the parallelism, to disk).
 This allows a large number of rays to be searched for the few which hit target receivers, on either CPU multithreaded or CUDA.
 Then, at the end, just those rays which hit receivers are re-traced in CPU multithreaded mode (even if the CUDA version is running), and the resulting rays are written.
 This can be much more efficient than `BELLHOP` / `BELLHOP3D` when there are few receivers, but it will be less efficient when there are receivers everywhere and consequently extremely large numbers of eigenrays.

 #### Dimensionality

 The speedup for 2D is typically slightly (maybe 10% on average) higher than for 3D.
 The speedup for Nx2D is similar to that for 3D.

-#### Double-precision floating point
+#### Floating point precision

 By default, `bellhopcxx` / `bellhopcuda` uses double precision (64-bit floats) for almost all arithmetic.
 (It uses the same precision as the Fortran version